Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

 3. Open Eclipse Installer and switch to Advanced mode:
 ![switch to advanced mode](installer-advanced.png)

-4. In the product list, select "Eclipse Modeling Tools" with Product Version: 2019-06.
+4. In the product list, select "Eclipse Modeling Tools" with Product Version: 2019-12.

 5. In the Projects window, to the left of the text box, click the "+" to the add the Sysml2 project as user project.
-In the dialog, choose Category: Github Projects and browse the file system to select the setup file from the local git repository.
+In the dialog, choose Catalog: Github Projects and browse the file system to select the setup file from the local git repository.
    * e.g. `file:/C:/git/sysml/SysML-v2-Pilot-Implementation/org.omg.sysml.installer/SysML2.setup`

    **Note:** If you have installed the SysML v2 Pilot Implementation previously, this may already be pre-selected.